cloudbase/garm/doc/config_api_server.md

     key = ""
 ```

 The GARM API server has the option to enable TLS, but I suggest you use a reverse proxy and enable TLS termination in that reverse proxy.
-There is an `nginx` sample in this repository.
+There is an `nginx` sample in this repository with TLS termination enabled.

+You can of course enable TLS in both garm and the reverse proxy.
+The choice is yours.